Department of Agriculture, Trade and Consumer Protection

 How to Comply Manuals – DATCP provides several “How to Comply” manuals.
 They provide manuals for Agricultural, Aquatic & Mosquito, Turf and Landscape and Structural applicators.
 These manuals provide checklists and have other information to help you comply with the regulations involved in pesticide use.

 Landscape Registry – Property owners can be notified of landscape applications by registering on the Landscape Registry.
 Commercial applicators who apply pesticides in Turf & Landscapes have to check this Registry and provide notification of application to people who have signed up and are within one block of where they will be applying pesticides.
+List of registered properties.

 U.S. Environmental Protection Agency (EPA)